Document shepherd: Simon Perreault <firstname.lastname@example.org>

 Responsible Area Director: Spencer Dawkins <email@example.com>

-The intent of this document is to define a procedure for TURN clients to
+The intent of this document is to define a mechanism for TURN allocations to

-The requested publication type is Proposed Standard because it defines new
+The requested publication type is Proposed Standard because new TURN attributes

 2. Review and Consensus